TejasShinkar12/Eat-Fit-1/docs/status.md

 ## 7. Notes

-- Only authentication/profile and inventory/consumption log retrieval (backend) are currently functional.
+- Only authentication/profile and inventory/consumption log retrieval, update, and delete (backend) are currently functional.
-- **Inventory create (manual add) API is now fully implemented and tested (backend).**
+- **Inventory create (manual add), update (PATCH), and delete (DELETE) APIs are now fully implemented and tested (backend).**
-- No ML, CRUD (beyond create), reporting, or advanced features are implemented or scaffolded as of this report.
+- No ML, CRUD for consumption logs, reporting, or advanced features are implemented or scaffolded as of this report.